 “Did it work?” the screen read.

 I looked around the room and let an uncontrollable grin etch its way onto my face and replied, “Dude… yes, yes it fucking worked.”

 This posed a real problem.
 It’s nice knowing that you can get to Moscow or North Korea whenever you please, it’s something Buck and me have really taken advantage of since this thing fell into our laps.
 We’ve even got the coordinates to a Place in Columbia where I was able to use enough kitchen Spanish to talk my way into a relationship with a woman who vends generic Quaaludes.
-Quaaludes in two thousand fucking seventeen!
+Quaaludes in two thousand fucking nineteen!
 What a time to be alive!
 Trouble is, once you get a taste of all that you want more.
 You can see the possibilities this thing could afford you if only you knew how it worked.
 We’ve been doing a little experimenting on paper and this particular excursion was the first set of coordinates we’d managed to work out all by ourselves.
 Well, Buck did mostly all of the math.
-I would’ve helped but this was all happening around the same time my on again off again girlfriend left me…again, after deciding she felt morally compromised by being a police officer while also being in a romantic relationship with someone who…well, someone whose first thought upon obtaining a device capable of teleportation is to rob a pharmacy.
+I would’ve helped but this was all happening around the same time my on again off again girlfriend left me…again, after deciding I’d made her feel morally compromised.
+A whole thing about her being a police officer while also being in a romantic relationship with someone who…well, someone whose first thought upon obtaining a device capable of teleportation is to rob a pharmacy.
 I was preoccupied by gin while buck was working out the math.
 Whatever.
 This was a win.